rixx/speedslides/slides.md

 ---

 <!--
-**second time**.
-I am your keynote speaker today, and if you want to know more, uhm, check rixx.de and a bunch of related sub-pages.
+I also dislike talking about myself, so if you want to know anything else, you'll find it at my homepage.

 -->
 ---